ConfigMaps & Secrets

 Secrets (Sensitive Data)

-Secrets are also key-value stores — but intended for private data such as:
+Secrets are also key-value stores—but for private data:

 • SSH keys or TLS certs